webplatform/docs/tutorials/css-regions/index.md

 In this case, the region's '''height''' is specified as '''auto''', which makes it expand vertically to accommodate the content that flows into it.
-This can be useful when designing 'flexbox'-based layouts in which a more flexible column shrinks to accommodate neighboring content such as the pull-quote.
+This can be useful when designing ''flexbox''-based layouts in which a more flexible column shrinks to accommodate neighboring content such as the pull-quote.

-In this example, the parent '''article''' element is assigned to the 'main' flow, while its child '''aside''' elements are assigned to a different flow named 'pullquote'.
-You can use the same technique to assign descendant elements to the 'same' flow, effectively un-nesting them from within content.
+In this example, the parent '''article''' element is assigned to the ''main'' flow, while its child '''aside''' elements are assigned to a different flow named ''pullquote''.
+You can use the same technique to assign descendant elements to the ''same'' flow, effectively un-nesting them from within content.
 In this example, endnotes are extracted from wherever they happen to appear within the main flow of content, and appear instead appended to the content, with no need to